Layer7-Community/graphman-client/README.md

   - once enabled, make sure this package is installed, available for use
   - `npm install ajv`

+> [!NOTE]
+> When the extensions are loaded from the globally installed graphman package, make sure the required third-party packages are also installed globally (using --global option).

 # Deprecated entity types
 As part of extending the supportability and standardization, few of the existing entity types and their associated query-level field methods are deprecated.